 Catering “There was clear signage for how to order at the counter.
 I enjoyed the homemade tomato and red pepper soup”

 HERITAGE RAILWAY ASSOCIATION ANNUAL AWARD 2001

+On 2nd February 2002, the Keith and Dufftown Railway Association was presented with the Heritage Railway Association's prestigious Annual Award, for successfully opening the line from Dufftown to Keith on limited resources.
+The award was shared jointly with the North Norfolk Railway who successfully in raised funds at short notice to purchase its station at Sheringham.
+The award, a coat-of-arms once used on Royal Trains, was displayed at Dufftown for six months.
 In 1992 the Keith and Dufftown began the long tedious task of purchasing the 11 miles of track, which incidentally has 42 bridges; one the famous 60ft high two-span Fiddich Viaduct.
 The viaduct needed urgent repairs and the railway was fortunate to obtain grant aid from Moray, Badenoch and Strathspey Enterprise, and the European Regional Development Fund (ERDF).
 The grant monies also covered refurbishment of Dufftown station, four miles of track and four bridges.
 Phase 1, Dufftown to Drummuir, opened to passengers on 3rd June 2000.
 Further funding was obtained in October 1999 from ERDF and the local Enterprise Company, resulting in the remaining seven miles opening to passenger trains on 18th August 2001.